A nose fracture is a break in the bones of the nose.

 - Injury to the nasal septum (especially hematoma)

-- Any fluid from the nose, such as blood or even cerebrospinal fluid in severe cases
+- Any fluid from the nose, such as blood or cerebrospinal fluid (in severe cases)

 Realigning the Bones

 If it is determined that your nose is out of position, obstructing your breathing, or causing other problems your doctor may: